richardbsam/DataAnalysis/README.md

 4. **What is the most common types of vehicle issues?**

-      The most common vehicles issues are: 1.
-Oil Change, 2.
-Tire Rotation, and 3.
-Engine Overhaul
+      The most common types of vehicle issues are:

+      1. Oil Change
+      2. Tire Rotation
+      3. Engine Overhaul

 5. **Does higher usage hours increase likelihood of requiring maintenance?**